Languages of Singapore: Preservation issues

 Chinese varieties (classified as dialects by the Singapore government), with the exception of Mandarin, have been in steep decline since the independence of Singapore in 1965.
-This is in part due to the Speak Mandarin Campaign that was launched in 1979.
-As part of the campaign, all programmes on TV and radio using non-standard varieties were stopped.
-Speeches in Hokkien by the prime minister were discontinued to prevent giving conflicting signals to the people.
-By the late 1980s, Mandarin managed to some extent, to replace these varieties as the preferred language for communication in public places, such as restaurants and public transport.
+This is in part due to the launch of the Speak Mandarin Campaign in 1979, which promoted Mandarin as the language of the Singaporean Chinese community over other Chinese varieties.
+Under the campaign, television and radio programmes directed at Singaporean Chinese audiences in the Chinese varieties were removed and replaced with Mandarin programming.
+Speeches in Hokkien by then-Prime Minister Lee Kuan Yew were also discontinued to further support the campaign's goals.
+Since the late 1980s, the significance of Mandarin has mostly eclipsed other Chinese varieties amongst the Singaporean Chinese, though English has ultimately emerged as the preferred language for communication.

-The preservation of local varieties in Singapore has been of increasing concern in Singapore since the 2000s, especially among the younger generation of Chinese youths.
-This sudden revival of other varieties can mainly be attributed to a feeling of disconnection between the younger and the elder generations, as well as a sense of loss of identity from their own linguistic roots for many others.
-While more work has to be put in to revive these varieties, the recent 2014 Singapore Teochew Festival held in Ngee Ann City can be regarded as a positive sign that more people are becoming more actively involved in reconnecting with their linguistic roots.
+The preservation of local Chinese varieties in Singapore has been of increasing concern in Singapore since the 2000s, especially among the younger Singaporean Chinese.
+This sudden revival of other varieties can mainly be attributed to a feeling of disconnection between the younger and the elder generations, as well as a sense of loss of identity from their own linguistic roots.
+Active efforts have been undertaken to promote the languages and cultures of Chinese communities in Singapore, such as the 2014 Singapore Teochew Festival held by the Teochew Poit Ip Huay Kuan.
+A recent uptake in beginner language classes have also indicated a renewed interest in the revival and preservation of these languages.